Shipprojects/rdbus/README.md

 |------------|--------------------------|
 | `"pretty"` | Output indented json.    |

-The server buffers all data read from serial ports up to a hardcoded limit of 500 KB, after reaching it, the buffer will start to clean up the oldest elements.
+The server buffers all data read from serial ports up to a hardcoded limit of 500 KB, after reaching it, the buffer will start to delete the oldest elements.
 Note that the server stores data in binary format, which takes up much less space than the JSON that it outputs, meaning that the 500 KB of internally buffered data means several MB of JSON output.

-You will probably want to read all buffered data only once, when you perform the first request, after which you will be interested only in reading new data.
+You will probably want to read all buffered data only once - when you perform the first request, after which you will be interested only in reading new data.
 To achieve this, `rdbus` uses cookies.
-When you send a `/read` request without a cookie, the server will start a session for you, which expires after 5 minutes and gets extended each time you `/read`.
+When you send a `/read` request without a cookie, the server will start a session for you which expires after 5 minutes and gets extended each time you `/read`.
 For example:
 ```bash
 $ curl --verbose http://0.0.0.0:5000/read?pretty
 *   Trying 0.0.0.0:5000...